ipfs-shipyard/ipfs-geoip/README.md

 ### `lookup(ipfs, ip, callback)`

-Returns an object of the form
+Returns a promise that resolves to an object of the form

 ```js
 {